QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 So how can it be that ``rand()`` is able to take this kind of object as an argument and return the output that we want?

-The answer in a nutshell is **multiple dispatch**
+The answer in a nutshell is **multiple dispatch**, which it uses to implement **generic programming**

 This refers to the idea that functions in Julia can have different behavior depending on the particular arguments that they're passed

 Hence in Julia we can take an existing function and give it a new behavior by defining how it acts on a new type of object

-The interpreter knows which function definition to apply in a given setting by looking at the types of the objects the function is called on
+The compiler knows which function definition to apply in a given setting by looking at the types of the objects the function is called on

 In Julia these alternative versions of a function are called **methods**